Back to blog

 • Native multi-language support with Webflow Localization

 Webflow's CMS is designed for scale and complexity.
-The Business plan supports up to 10,000 CMS items, making it suitable for content-heavy sites.
+The Premium plan supports up to 20,000 CMS items across 40 Collections, making it suitable for content-heavy sites.
 The structured approach ensures content is separate from design, allowing content editors to update information without affecting the layout.

 Framer CMS